Kobler99/alta2025/_pages/home.md

 | 2025-09-25 | The [tutorial](/programme) has been announced.
 | 2025-10-25 | The [accepted papers](/papers) have been announced.
 | 2025-10-31 | [Registration](https://events.humanitix.com/alta-2025) is now open.
+| 2025-11-05 | Postponed the camera-ready deadline by a day due to a configuration issue, and added notes on travel support for students.
 {: .news-table}